 SPORTS MEDICINE

 This program is for athletic or non-athletic students who want to learn about injury management and rehabilitation.
+It is a career pathways option that introduces students to possible careers in the Healthcare Recreation field.

 Sports Medicine I